V3RS/V3RS/README.md

 - 🔭 I’m currently working on an Amazon Mobile Clone
 - 🌱 I’m currently learning React Native and TypeScript
-- 👯 I’m looking to collaborate on all projects.
-Please reach out if you would like to collaborate
+- 👯 I’m looking to collaborate on all projects, please reach out if you would like to collaborate
-- 💬 Ask me about my military career, projects, computer science fundamentals, snowbaording, almost anything I love to talk :D.
+- 💬 Ask me about my military career, projects, computer science fundamentals, snowbaording, almost anything I love to talk :D

 ## ⚡ Technologies